-Welcome to our Neighbourhood Planning Page!
+Welcome to our Neighbourhood Planning page!

 What is the Neighbourhood Development Plan (NDP)?

 The NDP gives local people more say in how developments should take place in the Holme Valley, and once adopted it will result in more money being available for community projects within the Holme Valley.
 The Steering Group of parish councillors and community group representatives has developed this plan from extensive research, community consultation and specialist expertise.
-We have sought public input throughout its development, most recently seeking locals’ views on our proposed vision, objectives and planning policies by sending every household a booklet about the NDP called ‘Your Valley, Your Voice’.
+We have sought public input throughout its development, with informal consultation in 2017 and again in 2018 when we sent every household a summary booklet outlining the proposed vision, objectives and policies NDP called ‘Your Valley, Your Voice’.

 For more information on the plan’s development, consultation phases and overall process, please look at the ‘Background Information’ document below.